 The operator of these pages, Matthias Ballmann und Michael Weber GbR, takes the protection of your personal data very seriously.
-We treat your personal data confidentially and in accordance with the statutory data protection regulations (DSGVO) and this data protection declaration.
+We treat your personal data confidentially and in accordance with the German Data Protection Ordinance (DSGVO) and this data protection declaration.

-The use of our website is generally possible without providing personal data.
-We would like to point out that data transmission over the Internet (e.g. communication by e-mail) can have security gaps.
-A complete protection of data against access by third parties is not possible.
+As a rule, it is possible to use our website without providing personal data.
+We would like to point out that data transmission on the Internet (e.g. communication by e-mail) can be subject to security gaps.
+A complete protection of the data against access by third parties is not possible.

 Matthias Ballmann and Michael Weber GbR, Wandsbeker Chaussee 62A, 22089 Hamburg; Phone: +49 40 254998-35, email@example.com; Managing Directors: Matthias Ballmann, Michael Weber

 - Content data (e.g., text entries, photographs, videos).

 - Usage data (e.g., websites visited, interest in content, access times).

 - Meta/communication data (e.g., device information, IP addresses).